nixworks/public/news/2010/09/4/README.md

 ##### Hurricane Earl
 ### [Former Hurricane Earl loses its tropical storm status after making landfall in Nova Scotia, Canada but left one person dead and a million people without power in Canada. ](/news/2010/09/4/former-hurricane-earl-loses-its-tropical-storm-status-after-making-landfall-in-nova-scotia-canada-but-left-one-person-dead-and-a-million-pe.md)
-_Context: Nova Scotia, Canadian, tropical storm, Hurricane Earl_
+_Context: Hurricane Earl, tropical storm, Canadian, Nova Scotia_

 ##### DR Congo
 ### [Hundreds of people are believed to have died in the Democratic Republic of the Congo in river boat accidents. ](/news/2010/09/4/hundreds-of-people-are-believed-to-have-died-in-the-democratic-republic-of-the-congo-in-river-boat-accidents.md)